 The acting also was much better, particularly in the fight scenes.
 Those scenes were well-choreographed and obviously well-rehearsed.
 The expressions became larger, the sense of urgency increased, and all was felt by the audience, which reacted with legitimate screams, screams of delight, and laughter.

 The audience left Dracula feeling very good about this year's production of Dracula, which features a slow first act but an awesome second act.
-More information on Fifth Third Bank's Dracula can be found at the Actors Theatre
+More information on Fifth Third Bank's Dracula can be found at the Actors Theatre website.

 (Image from Actors Theatre)